-In running this experiment, account must be taken of the fact that when the Fed changes RS, this affects inflation and unemployment.
-In the estimation of the rule in table 11.1, the endogeneity of inflation and unemployment is taken into account using NL2SLS.
-The coefficient estimates are consistent assuming that the FSRs are uncorrelated with the equation's error term.
+In running this experiment account must be taken of the fact that when the Fed changes RS this affects inflation and unemployment.
+In the estimation of the rule in Table 11.1 the endogeneity of inflation and unemployment is taken into account using NL2SLS.
+The coefficient estimates are consistent assuming the first stage regressors are uncorrelated with the equation's error term.
 In the experiment, on the other hand, the rule needs to be embedded in a model that accounts for the effect of RS on inflation and unemployment.
 The US model is used for this purpose.

 Equation 28, explaining unemployment insurance benefits, UB, was dropped from the experiment because it ends in 2000.4.
 UB was taken to be exogenous.

 The model thus consists of 23 estimated equations counting the rule.
-Remember that in the NL2SLS estimation of the equations, account has been taken of any serial correlation of the error terms by jointly estimating the serial correlation coefficients and the structural coefficients.
+Remember that in the NL2SLS estimation of the equations account has been taken of any serial correlation of the error terms by jointly estimating the serial correlation coefficients and the structural coefficients.
 The error terms after this estimation are taken to be shocks that are uncorrelated with the exogenous and lagged endogenous variables.
-In the dynamic solution, these shocks are taken to be equal to their actual (estimated) values except for the shocks to the rule, which are assumed to be zero.
-In other words, the
+In the dynamic solution these shocks are taken to be equal to their actual (estimated) values except for the shocks to the rule, which are assumed to be zero.
+In other words, the shocks are assumed to be what they were historically except for the shocks to the rule.
+The shocks to the rule are estimates of how the Fed deviated each quarter from the values predicted by the rule.
+The predicted values from the rule are thus what the Fed would have done had it followed the rule exactly.
+As noted above, the rule unconstrained sometimes calls for negative rates.
+In the solution RS was set to zero if the rule called for a negative value.